dexterbulaong/Covid_Business_Page_App/README.md

 Capture 5 Showcases our login page.
 This will allow the user to login to an account they made on the app and change their store/facility location.
 This also takes the user back to the home page once the user is done doing what he needed

+This is the test to see if it works